Namespace Standard · Draft for Comment

 The Dillweed implementation of this model is governed by the Dillweed Namespace Stewardship Office (DNSO).
 The DNSO's purpose is continuity assurance — ensuring the namespace persists, remains trustworthy, and remains accessible across time — not control for its own sake.

-The DNSO's current stewardship rests on 28 years of single-owner domain provenance, registered trademark protection across three classes, and a domain portfolio of approximately 230 assets.
+The DNSO's current stewardship rests on 28 years of single-owner domain provenance, registered trademark protection across three classes, and a domain portfolio of approximately 200 assets.
 These are structural continuity properties, not claims of authority.
 They exist to answer a simple question any serious adopter will ask: will this namespace still exist and mean the same thing in ten years?

 Stewardship is explicitly designed to transfer.
 Governance instruments are being structured so that the namespace can outlive any individual steward — similar to how a trust or foundation holds assets for beneficiaries beyond the founder's tenure.
 The DNSO role is that of a long-term custodian, not a gatekeeper.
+The long-term continuity mechanism is specified in the Continuity Protocol.

 On the Question of Legitimacy